enderandpeter/aip-demos/readme.md

 <a href="https://demos.aninternetpresence.net/frogger" target="_blank"><h2>Effective JavaScript: Frogger</h2></a>

 An HTML5 Canvas / JavaScript game created from a template and assets that were provided by Udacity.
 Use the left/right arrow keys to select a character from the list and the up/down arrow to choose the character.
 Once in the level, use the directional keys to move around and collect gems to score points.
-Hearts replinish health and points.
+Hearts replenish health and points.
 Keep making it across the other side until you run out of life or points.

 This is the [final project](https://classroom.udacity.com/courses/ud015/lessons/3072058665/concepts/31018886370923) for [Object-Oriented JavaScript](https://www.udacity.com/course/object-oriented-javascript--ud015).